PvdBerg1998/hfml_data_preprocessor/README.md

 If enabled, the FFT is accelerated using the first available NVIDIA GPU.
 For realistic datasets, the speedup is often more than 5x.

 ## Performance
-This tool was developed with three core ideas:
+This tool was developed with three core ideas in mind:
 - Ease of use
 - Reliability
 - Performance